-A wealth of advise is available online for calculating your self build costs and correctly they all say “each build is different” and Flosh Meadows management with great simplification say “the more work you do and determindly control your costs the cheaper the build”
+A wealth of advise is available online for calculating your self build costs and correctly they all say “each build is different” and Flosh Meadows management with great simplification say “the more work you do and determinedly control your costs the cheaper the build”

-Most sensible calculators show a wide range of costs from £700 to £1500+ per square metre dependant on simple or complicated design, standard of finish, control of budget and location.
+Most sensible calculators show a wide range of costs from £700 to £1500+ per square metre dependant on simple or complicated design, standard of finish, control of budget, your own work input and location.